KKJZ/learn-github/README.md

-s is a throwaway repo used to learn about working with Git and GitHub.
+a throwaway repo used to learn about working with Git and GitHub.

+another thing